Boston Housing Market: Trends & Prices (2025)

 Quincy

-For those looking for a bit more of a suburban feel, and hoping to escape the high prices of buying a home in Boston, this suburb on the cusp of Boston may be perfect for you.
+For those looking for a bit more of a suburban feel, and hoping to escape the high prices of buying a home in Boston, this suburb of Boston may be perfect for you.

 It’s not too deep into the suburbs and has plenty of beautiful waterfront condo developments and seaside cottages worth considering.